 A: The value of SEM can be underestimated.
 Generally, companies only attribute a successful conversion or action to the last touch — the final channel that gets a customer to convert.
 Paid search usually only gets credit if the customer converts directly after clicking through an ad on a search results page.

 But what we’re finding is that search engine marketing is rarely the last touch.
-Someone could click a paid search ad, go to your website and then decide not to buy anything.
+Someone could click on a paid search ad, go to your website, and then decide not to buy anything.
 A week later, they get an email — because now they're in the system — that says, "Hey come back to our site, purchase this."
 The customer may still not be ready, but the next day they see a display ad and decide to finally purchase.
-Only the display ad would get credit for the conversion and so companies might not see the value of search engine ads.
+Only the display ad would get credit for the conversion, and so companies might not see the value of search engine ads.